retro65/sanstale/README.md

 he will comment on stuff when you check them, and maybe break the 4th wall occasionally
 + The story is experienced very differently from canon Undertale
-STATUS: there is no story yet, and **I'll be glad if anyone contributes ideas**
+STATUS: the story is in early development, and **I'll be glad if anyone contributes ideas**
 + Game mechanics, such as teleporting, attack mechanics

 (Feel free to fork this and/or contribute)